keithmburu/courses/2020-compling/labs/lab4.md

 corpus = nltk.corpus.gutenberg.sents('melville-moby_dick.txt') #read all sentences
 ```

 Now, we can use Gensim to create word2vec embeddings with the default parameters.
 Since this is a small corpus, it won't take long.
-Be sure to lower-case everything.
+Be sure to lower-case everything with `lower()`.
 Stripping punctuation is also recommended, but not required for this lab.

 ```python
 model = gensim.models.Word2Vec(corpus)
 ```

 We can change these defaults if we like.
+For example, the default value for `min_count` is `5`, which means the model will only use words that appear five or more times in the corpus (which is generally reasonable).
 Use the following documentation to complete the remainder of this lab: https://radimrehurek.com/gensim/models/keyedvectors.html

 1. Choose at least one other text to work with for the following questions.
 2. Before continuing, write down a hypothesis of relationships of some words of interest that you expect to see based on the texts you're using, and how you suspect your two (or more) texts will exemplify these differences.
 At a minimum, use the cosine similarity function and at least one other function.